Absolute Evil – Final Exit

 Absolute Evil – Final Exit is a 2009 German-American thriller film written and directed by Ulli Lommel.
 The film stars Carolyn Neff, Rusty Joiner and David Carradine (in his final film before his death).
 The film premiered at the Berlin International Film Festival on 8 February 2009.

 Premise

 Lovers Savannah (Carolyn Neff) and Cooper (Rusty Joiner) share a childhood trauma.
-But just as they seem to have conquered their inner demons, the past catches up on them, and they are soon pursued by enigmatic gang leader Raf (David Carradine) and his plans of retaliation and murder.
+But just as they seem to have conquered their inner demons, the past catches up with them, and they are soon pursued by enigmatic gang leader Raf (David Carradine) and his plans of retaliation and murder.